 Yes, he has an addition and the house is technically larger but there’s still no insulation and the foundation is still crumbling.
 He can forget adding that second story his wife wants because the house simply won’t support it.

 This is the exact same scenario people come across when they’ve purchased a theme, their business has grown, and they realize it’s time to expand.
-Are you going to have the proper foundation to build upon, or are you going to have to start from scratch?

-To customize your website for an Event Calendar or a QuickBooks integration, plugins are installed.
+To customize your website, for an Event Calendar or a QuickBooks integration, plugins are installed.
 While there are out-of-the-box plugins created by WordPress, there aren’t enough to give clients exactly what they need, so outside plugins are also used.
 These plugins are created by developers and, just like WordPress, are constantly being updated to keep up with changing technology and the competitive plugin marketplace.